PELock/JObfuscator/README.md

 $myJObfuscator->shuffleMethods = true;

 //
-// encrypt integers using more than 15 floating point math functions from the java.lang.math.* class
+// encrypt integers using more than 15 floating point math functions from the java.lang.Math.* class
 //
 $myJObfuscator->intsMathCrypt = true;